Household Hazardous Waste

 When Can I Take HHW?

-Household hazardous waste can be taken to Alpha Ridge Landfill (2350 Marriottsville Rd) on Saturdays ONLY (April - November) from 8am to 4pm.
+There will be special collection days at Alpha Ridge Landfill (2350 Marriottsville Rd) on Saturday, March 1.
+Otherwise, HHW can be taken to Alpha Ridge Landfill on Saturdays ONLY (April - November) from 8am to 4pm.

 What are Household Hazardous Wastes (HHW's)?

 Many products we use in our homes and routinely throw away with our trash are considered HOUSEHOLD HAZARDOUS WASTES.
 These products are similar to regulated hazardous wastes produced by business and industry.
 Products which are corrosive (such as acids and alkalis), flammable, reactive or toxic (poisonous) can be found in most homes, garages and workshops.
 These products pose risks if used, stored or disposed of improperly.
 Consider using less hazardous products instead.